May 27, 2021

-There are two categories of testing in the world of software—manual and automation.
-Test automation is the practice of running tests automatically, managing test data, and utilizing results to improve software quality and it will make software applications bug-free.
-It’s first and foremost a quality assurance measure, but its activities necessitate the commitment of the entire software production team.
+In the world of software, there are two categories of testing —manual and automation.
+Test automation is the practice of running tests automatically, managing test data, and utilizing results to improve software quality and thus making the software applications bug-free.
+It is a foremost quality assurance measure, but its activities necessitate the commitment of the entire software production team.

 We all know the big changes made by Selenium in test automation – now it’s time to move on to new tools.
-In this blog, we are going to discuss Cypress.io which is now considered as an alternative to Selenium for writing the tests and infrastructure.
-There are some of the advantages that I captured from my method:
+In this blog, we are going to discuss about the Cypress automation tool which is now considered as an alternative to Selenium for writing the tests and infrastructure.
+Here are some of the advantages of Cypress automation tool that I captured from my method:

-This fascinating determination about Cypress really surprised me.
-I thought that it works one way, while in fact, it works in a completely different pattern which was new to me.
+This fascinating determination about Cypress test automation has really surprised me.
+I had assumed that it works in a certain way, while the fact was that it works in a completely different pattern which was novel to me.

-We can compare Selenium and Cypress from many viewpoints, there’s one key difference between the two i.e, Selenium is a library but requires a unit for assertions library to build out its capabilities.
-Cypress provides a strong, complete framework for running automated tests but takes independence out of Selenium by enclosing the user to specific frameworks and languages.
-This means that in Selenium you must integrate it with other tools, like a testing framework (e.g. Jasmine), reporting, registering, and a lot of other stuff to create your entire solution.
-For masses of these integrations, you need to write the code yourself and then need to feed it.
-Cypress, on the other side, attempts to give you everything single thing you need to start working on and relieves you to focus on the tests themselves.
-By default, they build a mocha framework in cypress
+We can for sure compare Selenium vs Cypress automation testing from many viewpoints.
+However, there is one key difference between the two i.e., Selenium is a library but requires a unit for assertions library to build out its capabilities.
+Cypress test automation provides a strong, complete framework for running automated tests but takes independence out of Selenium by enclosing the user acceptance testing to specific frameworks and languages.
+This means that in Selenium you must integrate it with other tools, like a testing framework (e.g. Jasmine), reporting, registering, and a lot of other elements to create your entire solution.
+For masses of these integrations, you will have to write the code yourself and then feed it.
+Cypress, on the other hand, attempts to give you every single element that you require to start working on and relieves you to focus on the tests themselves.
+By default, they build a mocha framework in cypress.

 Time Travel: Snapshots of the application can be taken when the tests are running.
 At each step test, developers can hover on each command to see what happened in the Test Runner panel.

-Debuggability: Developer Tools that are familiar are used to debug the test directly.
-The readable errors and active stack traces make troubleshooting/debugging lightning fast.
+Debuggability: Familiar developer tools are used to debug the test directly.
+The readable errors and active stack traces make fast lightning of troubleshooting/debugging.

-Automatic Waiting: It instinctively waits for commands and assertions in cypress before proceeding; there is no need to use explicit waits/sleeps to your tests.
+Automatic Waiting: It instinctively waits for commands and assertions in Cypress automation testing before proceeding; there is no need to use explicit waits/sleeps in your tests.

 Spies, Stubs, and Clocks: These are used to verify and manage the behavior of functions, server responses, or timers in run time which are similar to unit test cases.

-Consistent Results: Cypress is fast, consistent and tests are flake-free also Cypress doesn’t use Selenium or WebDriver to run the tests in the browser directly.
+Consistent Results: Cypress tool for automation is fast, consistent and has tests that are flake-free.
+Cypress does not use Selenium or WebDriver to run the tests directly in the browser.

 Screenshots and Videos: It takes screenshots automatically on failure, or records videos of your entire test suite when running from the CLI.

-Faster Execution: Using DOM events cypress performs in-browser execution directly.
-Say it sends a click command directly to the button.
-Test duration time and resolution changes, pass/fail, browser migration.
+Faster Execution: By using DOM events, the Cypress tool for automation performs in-browser execution directly.
+It sends a click command directly to the button, with efficient test duration time, resolution changes, pass/fail and browser migration.